Reliable computation by large-alphabet formulas in the presence of noise: Universal Ternary computation using error signaling

-In this Section, we design a set of gates for performing universal Boolean computation, showing that we can improve on the fault-tolerance threshold given in \cite{evans1998on-the-maximum} if we add a third alphabet character to perform error signaling.
-We show that over a ternary alphabet under symmetric noise, we can achieve fault-tolerant computation whenever \(\varepsilon < 1/6\).
-Again we proceed using the von Neumann construction by analyzing a denoising gate (\cref{ssec:boolean-denoising-threshold}) followed by a computation gate (\cref{ssec:boolean-computation-threshold}) that is sufficient for universal Boolean computation over the logical alphabet.
-Throughout this section, we assume that \(\varepsilon < 1 / 6\).
+In this Section, we design a set of gates for performing universal ternary computation, showing that we can improve on the fault-tolerance threshold given in \cite{evans1998on-the-maximum} if we add a third alphabet character to perform error signaling.
+In \cref{ssec:projecting-gates}, we construct projecting gates that allow us to rewrite any ternary computation problem as a binary computation problem.
+Then, in \cref{ssec:boolean-denoising-threshold} and \cref{ssec:boolean-computation-threshold}, we construct a denoising gate and a computation gate that are sufficient for universal Boolean computation over the logical alphabet.
+In \cref{ssec:lifting-gates}, we construct a lifting gate that allows us to lift the result of the computation to a ternary output.
+Finally, in \cref{ssec:proving_ternary_computation}, we prove the following theorem, which is the main result of this Section. \begin{theorem} For \((k = 2)\)-input gates over an alphabet of size $q = 3$, reliable universal computation over the ternary alphabet is possible using the following $\varepsilon$-noisy gates up to the denoising threshold of $\varepsilon < 1/6$: \begin{itemize} \item projection gates $\projone_\varepsilon,\projtwo_\varepsilon$, \item denoising gates $\den_\varepsilon$, \item computation gates $\errornand_\varepsilon$, \item lifting gates $\lift_\varepsilon$. \end{itemize} \end{theorem} Throughout this Section, we assume that \(\varepsilon < 1/6 \).